choefele/image-uploader/README.md

 Image Uploader
 ==============

-Sample app using Core Image, Assets Library, and AFNetworking
+Sample app using Core Image and Assets Library